Optimize Health & Care for Symptoms

-- The mission of chiropractic is to remove that interference and restore health.
+- The mission of chiropractic is to remove interference, optimize function, and restore health.

 In dealing with children who are affected by conditions such as asthma, colic, ADHD, or ear infections, our primary mission is to help the child’s body function optimally by restoring nervous system function.
-Chiropractic is not directed at any condition, rather, it is directed at subluxations that interfere with the child’s health.
+Chiropractic is not always directed at the symptom, rather, it is directed at spinal dysfunction that alters neurological health, and ultimately disrupts the child’s overall health.

 Is chiropractic all I need to do to keep my child healthy?

 Chiropractic can improve your child’s overall health.
 A study published in the Journal of Chiropractic Research has found that there is a “definite correlation between chiropractic care and superior health.”
 In fact, this study:

 “has shown that children raised under chiropractic care are less prone to infectious processes such as otitis media and tonsillitis, and that their immune systems are better able to cope with allergens such as pollen, weeds, grasses, etc. compared to children raised under allopathic care.
 There is also a significant decreased history of antibiotic therapy use among the ‘Chiropractic’ children, this indicating a lower susceptibility to bacterial infections as a result of greater immune system response.” —Van Breda and Van Breda, “A Comparative Study of the Health Status of Children Raised Under the Health Care Models of Chiropractic and Allopathic Medicine,” Journal of Chiropractic Research, Summer 1989

 Additional observations included a more rapid recovery period from illness for children under chiropractic care.